-(a) The board may request a criminal history record report on an applicant for licensure if:

-(i) The applicant answers in the affirmative to one or more questions on the licensure application related to criminal history;

-(ii) Documentation submitted with or in support of an application for licensure indicates the applicant may have a criminal history; or, the completed forms are received in the board office; however, the board office will continue to accept documentation sent in support of an application pending receipt of the completed forms for the criminal history record check.
+- (a) The board may request a criminal history record report on an applicant for licensure if: - (i) The applicant answers in the affirmative to one or more questions on the licensure application related to criminal history; - (ii) Documentation submitted with or in support of an application for licensure indicates the applicant may have a criminal history; or, - (iii) Any information received by the board indicates the applicant may have a criminal history. - (b) Upon a determination by the executive director that a criminal history record check is appropriate, a written request will be sent to the applicant along with the necessary forms for fingerprinting of the applicant.
+No further processing of the application will occur until the completed forms are received in the board office; however, the board office will continue to accept documentation sent in support of an application pending receipt of the completed forms for the criminal history record check.